 Murray explains that although the research agreement was important, there was something even more fundamental to the success of their collaboration.

 ‘The relationship we developed with the research team has been pivotal to our mutual success.
-Having an open dialogue, clear understanding and shared expectations really underpinned everything else.
+Having an open dialogue, clear understanding and shared expectations... underpinned everything else.

-If your interests aren’t aligned, then it’s probably not the right collaboration.
-We’ve found that being able to test new ideas with a university partner is a great starting point but working collaboratively to develop something is really where the value lies.’
+If your interests aren’t aligned, then it’s... not the right collaboration.
+We’ve found that being able to test new ideas with a university partner is a great starting point but working collaboratively to develop something is... where the value lies.’

-It’s a deceptively simple concept that collaboration relies on relationships, but Murray insists this was fundamental to their success.
+It’s a deceptively simple concept that collaboration relies on relationships.
+Murray insists this was fundamental to their success.

-The initial collaboration was a short-term pre-project to test a couple of ideas directly and further vet the technology, which then lead to a multi-year program to advance the development and commercialisation of the short fibre technology platform and products.
+The initial collaboration was a short-term pre-project to test a couple of ideas and further vet the technology.
+This lead to a multi-year program to advance the development and commercialisation of the short fibre technology platform and products.

-The first product which HeiQ was able to take to market was HeiQ Real Silk, which reproduces the luxurious tactile properties of silk using the jointly developed technology.
-Murray believes that the collaboration between Deakin and HeiQ made the commercialisation of this technology possible.
+The first product which HeiQ was able to take to market was HeiQ Real Silk.
+It reproduces the luxurious tactile properties of silk using jointly developed technology.
+Murray believes that the collaboration between Deakin and HeiQ made commercialisation possible.

-‘Intellectual property really has no value until it’s used to create something.
-Collaboration allowed us to test the technology and jointly solve problems.
+‘Intellectual property... has no value until it’s used to create something.
+Collaboration allowed us to test the technology and... solve problems.
 While the initial idea or invention is important, the real value is in collaboration and creating something usable and marketable – then it becomes innovation.’

-The team has nowdeveloped a number of products as a result of the collaboration.
-Each of these products draws upon intellectual property of more than five patent families developed jointly with Deakin researchers with a clear framework and pathway to commercialisation.
+The team has now developed many products through collaboration.
+Each of these products draws upon the IP of more than 5 patent families developed jointly with Deakin researchers.
+They all had a clear framework and pathway to commercialisation.

 Advice for others looking to collaborate

-HeiQ had extraordinary success in fostering their relationship with Deakin University and the speed at which it has achieved tangible outcomes, so we asked Murray for his advice to other businesses considering embarking on a collaborative journey.
+HeiQ had extraordinary success in fostering its relationship with Deakin University.
+We asked Murray for his advice to other businesses considering a collaborative journey.